 Taste: Thick caramel and red berries.
 Blackcurrant.
 Cinnamon, pepper and oak.
 Raisins and sultanas.

-Value for Money: There’s not much you can say really.
+Thoughts: There’s not much you can say really.
 I haven’t seen this whisky around much so it has rarity on its side and being from a quarter cask it also comes in very limited numbers.
 It’s a lovely whisky but I think the price would be off-putting to a lot of people.

 Prior to this dram I had never experienced the Elsburn malt before.
 To be honest, even afterwards, I don’t think I could tell you much about the distillery character.
 This is all about sherry and oak and as such it will always find fans.
 When you’re in the mood, nothing can satisfy like the big old blast of a sherry bomb.
 Such limited numbers has pushed the price up though, which maybe explains why it is still available to purchase almost three months after I was sent the sample.
 Sherry-matured single casks don’t usually hang around that long.
 A shame really, because it’s thoroughly enjoyable.